dotnet/csharpstandard/standard/expressions.md

 - If `x` is classified as a variable:
   - `x` is evaluated to produce the variable.
   - The value of `x` is converted to the operand type of the selected operator and the operator is invoked with this value as its argument.
   - The value returned by the operator is converted to the type of `x`.
-The resulting value is stored in the location given by the evaluation of `x`.
-  - and becomes the result of the operation.
+The resulting value is stored in the location given by the evaluation of `x` and becomes the result of the operation.
 - If `x` is classified as a property or indexer access:
   - The instance expression (if `x` is not `static`) and the argument list (if `x` is an indexer access) associated with `x` are evaluated, and the results are used in the subsequent get and set accessor invocations.
   - The get accessor of `X` is invoked.